abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 https://www.vinsguru.com/cqrs-pattern

 ### Saga
-**Problem**: How to do atomic operations that span multiple services (_distributed transactions_)?
+**Problem**: How to make sure operations that span multiple services are atomic?
+Distributed Transactions.

 One example of such transaction is when payment is deducted but inventory is out-of-stock, we then have to "rollback" transactions across inventory service as well as the payment service.

 A saga is a sequence of local transactions carried out across diff microservices.
 Each local transaction updates the database (of that service only) and publishes a message/event/call to trigger the next transaction in the saga (in another service).

-Every operation that is part of the Saga can be rolled back by a _compensating transaction_.
+Every operation that is part of the Saga can be rolled back by a **compensating transaction**.
 Further, the Saga pattern guarantees that either all operations complete successfully or the corresponding compensation transactions are run to undo the work previously completed.
 So in a way, compensating transactions in Saga are equivalent of rollback in local transactions.

 Two ways to implement Sagas:
-- **Orchestration approach**: an orchestrator (can be another microservice) tells other services what transaction to execute.
-Uses Scatter Gather Aggregator pattern - [example](https://www.vinsguru.com/orchestration-saga-pattern-with-spring-boot).
+- **Orchestration approach**: an orchestrator (can be another microservice) triggers transactions in other services manually by calling their API endpoints.
+Compensating transactions here run based on the API response.
+Using Scatter Gather Aggregator pattern - [example](https://www.vinsguru.com/orchestration-saga-pattern-with-spring-boot).
-- **Choreography approach**: a service publishes events on completion of a local transaction that can trigger local transactions in other services.
-Uses Event Sourcing with Kafka - [example](https://www.vinsguru.com/choreography-saga-pattern-with-spring-boot).
+- **Choreography approach**: a service publishes events to a event store on completion of a local transaction that can trigger local transactions in other services.
+Compensating transactions here run based on the failure event published to event store by another service.
+Using Event Sourcing Pattern with Kafka - [example](https://www.vinsguru.com/choreography-saga-pattern-with-spring-boot).

 Tools used to implement Saga pattern:
 - Orchestrators: [Apache Camel](https://camel.apache.org/components/4.4.x/eips/saga-eip.html) and [Camunda](https://camunda.com/)